This document is intended to assist Unified Computing Systems (UCS) administrators who configure direct attached storage on the Cisco UCS platform.

 Appliance Port Troubleshooting

-In majority of implementations, communication between blade servers and storage controllers plugged into appliance ports are over same broadcast domain (Layer 2 of the Open Systems Interconnect (OSI) model).
+In the majority of implementations, communication between the blade servers and storage controllers that are plugged into the appliance ports are over the same broadcast domain (Layer 2 of the Open Systems Interconnect (OSI) model).
 In order to verify that this Layer 2 communication works correctly, you must verify whether the UCS Fabric Interconnect has learned the MAC address of the storage controller on the appliance port and on the correct VLAN.

 F340-31-14-UCS-2-A# connect nxos a